xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 7. Enter `42`.
 8. Save the plan.

+If no field is available, the selected step has no contract read save aliases in the imported XRC-137 `contractReads.saveAs` map.

 ---

 ## 7. Scenarios

 Use **Scenarios** when several sessions must work together.
 A scenario can import or reuse test plans, define actor aliases, set payload data, configure wake-up rules, validate the whole scenario package and then run a multi-session flow.

+A scenario is not just one plan.
+It is a flow around several plans.
+The scenario editor turns imported scenario data into sources and flow steps.
+Supported flow concepts include starting sessions, waiting for steps and asserting sessions.

 Scenario example: